Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lincolnshire and are not the council.
 About us

-The Health Scrutiny Committee for Lincolnshire was scheduled to discuss emergency preparedness, updates on the Director of Public Health's annual reports, and arrangements for Quality Accounts.
-The committee was also set to review its work programme.
+The Health Scrutiny Committee for Lincolnshire met on Wednesday, 25 February 2026, to discuss a range of important health-related issues.
+Key topics included an update on Lincolnshire's emergency preparedness, progress on the Director of Public Health's annual reports, and arrangements for Quality Accounts.
+The committee also reviewed its work programme.

 Lincolnshire Health Emergency Preparedness